ndewijer/communityday-hugo-speaker-generator/CONTRIBUTING.md

 - **Docstrings**: Google style docstrings required for all functions and classes
 - **Type Hints**: Use type hints for function parameters and return values
 - **Import Organization**: Follow PEP 8 import ordering
+- **Emoji Usage**: Use the centralized EMOJIS dictionary from config.py instead of hardcoded emojis

 ### Flake8 Configuration